AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 # Cross-region data sharing

-By default, OSIsoft Cloud Services (OCS) processes your tenant's namespace and community data in other geographical regions for the following purposes:
+By default, OSIsoft Cloud Services (OCS) processes operational data from your tenant's namespaces and communities in other geographical regions.
+OCS shares this data for the following purposes:

-- Performance reasons
+- Performance optimization
 - Enabling users to search and access data that may reside across regions

 For example, if your default OCS region is `US-West`, OCS may process your data in the `EU-West` region, as depicted below.